Destras/estudiando/README.md

-# Some problems I resolved from Edabit
+# Some problems I solved from Edabit <a>https://edabit.com/challenges/javascript</a>